- May 29, 2025

 Q3.
 What are the risks of visiting Char Dham during the monsoon season?

-Travelling to the Char Dhams during the monsoon is risky, as the Yatra tends to get tough because of the high altitude, rough roads, and changing weather.
+Travelling to the Char Dhams during the monsoon is risky, as the Yatra can be tough due to high altitudes, rough roads, and changing weather.
 But you still get a great experience, and you can saunter, drink water, and carry other important things to be safe.

 Q4.
-Is it essential to make registration for the Char Dham Yatra?
+Is it essential to register for the Char Dham Yatra?

-Yes, it is mandatory to register for the Char Dham Yatra, which is the system implemented by the government of Uttarakhand to ensure the safety of the pilgrims and manage crowds and facilities for a smooth experience.
+Yes, it is mandatory to register for the Char Dham Yatra, a system implemented by the government of Uttarakhand to ensure the safety of pilgrims and manage crowds and facilities for a smooth experience.

 Q5.
 Can a solo female traveller visit the Char Dham Yatra safely?